Category Archives: News

 If the restaurant in question has deep-fat fryers, it’s important that they not be neglected in the closing process.
 End of the day activities for fryers should include scooping out food residue, filtering and/or treating the oil in the fryer, properly cleaning the fryers and topping off the fryer with fresh oil as necessary.

 To avoid the risk of contamination of the cooking oil overnight, remembering to replace the cover is crucial.
+Do not leave the fryer uncovered.
 But why cover it if it is going to be heated up the next morning?
 Whatever falls in will be killed, right?
 This may not be the case for the cleaning compounds used on the floors, counters, ovens, or anywhere else during the cleaning process.
 Cleaning compounds contain metals such as sodium, calcium, and magnesium, and it only takes a little bit of any of these falling in during the cleaning process to ruin a fryer full of oil.
 The risk of contamination is also why the neutralization step previously mentioned is so important.

-when is the right time to discard frying oil?
+when is the right time to discard frying oil? maintenance schedule.

 The importance of a frying oil maintenance schedule